dwolf42/java_courses/src/dwolf/off_course_projects/rpg/README.md

 # rpg
---Development paused

-A small project to exercise OOP fundamentals.
+A project to exercise OOP fundamentals.
-Basically the foundation of an RPG game.
+I really love RPG games, which is the reason why I chose to write a simple RPG myself.
+It represents my idea of the basic functions of such a game, like attacking, defending and casting spells.

 ---
 ## Prerequisites to run my Java programs